Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

 \subsection{Part~1: CLFD for a channelized model}

 This example involves a reservoir model described on a two-dimensional uniform grid of dimensions $60\times 60$ with $\Delta{x}=\Delta{y} = 100 \: \text{ft},\: \Delta{z} = 15 \: \text{ft}$.
-A binary channelized training image from \citet{vo:14} is taken as the prior geological description, from which a set of unconditional realizations are generated using the MS-CCSIM geostatistical algorithm \citep{tahmasebi:14}.
+A binary channelized training image from \citet{vo:14} is taken as the prior geological description (Fig.~\ref{fig:ti}), from which a set of unconditional realizations are generated using the MS-CCSIM geostatistical algorithm \citep{tahmasebi:14}.
 The realizations are not constrained to honor the sand/shale ratio observed in the training image.
 The sand permeability is 500~mD, while the shale permeability is 10~mD.
 The true permeability field, along with an initial guess for the well locations ($\mathbf{x}^0$), is shown in Fig.~\ref{fig:ex4truth1}.
 Three prior realizations of the permeability field are shown in Fig.~\ref{fig:ex4prior}.
 Porosity is assumed to be constant and equal to 0.2.
 Initially, the reservoir is at irreducible water saturation which is equal to $S_{wc}$=0.2.

-Reservoir life is 3000~days, which is divided into seven control steps, with the first five control steps of length 180~days, and the last two control steps of length 1050 days.
+Project life is 3000~days, which is divided into seven control steps, with the first five control steps of length 180~days, and the last two control steps of length 1050 days.
 In this example, we assume that two rigs are available ($n_{\text{rig}}$=2) and therefore (a maximum of) two wells can be drilled at each CLFD step.
 The optimal number of wells, however, is determined from the optimization.
 The drilling time is specified as $T_{\text{drill}}$=180 days.
 Therefore, the $t_i$ values are given by $\{0, 180, 360, 540, 720\}$.
-The last optimization is performed at 540 days, which determines the decision parameters corresponding to well type and location of wells 9 \& 10 and operational settings of existing wells (wells 1--8).
+The last optimization is performed at 540 days, which determines the decision parameters corresponding to well type and location of wells 9 \& 10 and (future) BHPs of all wells (wells 1--8).
 Discount rate is specified to $r_d=0$.
 Simulation and optimization parameters are presented in Table~\ref{Tab:ex1Par}, and relative permeability curves are shown in Fig.~\ref{fig:relperm}.
+The simulation input files, permeability realizations, and the training image are available online at https://purl.stanford.edu/nn001cr1881.